date-fns/date-fns-upgrade/README.md

 ### legacyParse

-`date-fns@2.x` functions don't accept string as arguments any more (see [CHANGELOG](https://github.com/date-fns/date-fns/blob/master/CHANGELOG.md#changed)), `legacyParse` is used to simplify that transition.
+`date-fns@2.x` functions don't accept string as arguments any more (see [CHANGELOG](https://github.com/date-fns/date-fns/blob/master/CHANGELOG.md#changed)), `legacyParse` is used to simplify that transition, it uses algorithm from `1.x` to do that.
 See [this post](https://blog.date-fns.org/post/we-cut-date-fns-v2-minimal-build-size-down-to-300-bytes-and-now-its-the-smallest-date-library-18f2nvh2z0yal) for details on "why" this was done.

 ```diff
 +import { legacyParse } from '@date-fns/upgrade/v2'